knxd/knxd/README.md

     In v0.14, the main queueing system will pace packets for the slowest device.
     If you don't want that, use the "queue" filter on the slow device(s).

-    Output queues in drivers have been removed.
+    All queues in individual drivers have been removed.

+  * EMI handling refactored

+    This eliminated some common code, found a couple of bugs, and lets us use a common logging module (controlled by bit 0 of the tracing mask) for comprehensive packet debugging.

 ## Building